Canahedo/TextAdventure/documentation/text_lookup_doc.md

 Documentation on text retrieval
 ---------------------------------

-text_fetcher(file_name: str, name: str, index: str) -> None
+text_fetcher(file_name: str, obj_name: str, text_key: str) -> list

-Running this command will return the requested text -file_name will typically be hard coded and will be the name of a file in assets/text -name will be the name of the object
--index is a descriptor of which chunk of text to use
+Running this command will return the requested text as a list -file_name will typically be hard coded and will be the name of a json file in assets/text ex: "look" -obj_name will be the name of the object ex: "porch" -text_key is a descriptor of which chunk of text to use ex: "default_looktext"

 Object template